labex-labs/open-source-labs/django/lab-03-creating-the-public-interface-views/step2.md

 python manage.py runserver 0.0.0.0:8080
 ```

-Swith to HTTP 8080 tab, at `/polls/34/`.
+Swith to **Web 8080** tab, at `/polls/34/`.
 It'll run the `detail()` method and display whatever ID you provide in the URL.
 Try `/polls/34/results/` and `/polls/34/vote/` too -- these will display the placeholder results and voting pages.

 ![Alt text](./assets/20230908-09-30-06-2n54ROPe.png)